LynFurno64/MHDatabaseServer/README.md

 # MHDatabaseServer
 Server for the MH Monster Database

-When migrating with a fresh monData.db, use the command\n python3 createData.py
+When migrating with a fresh monData.db, use the command <br />
+python3 createData.py <br />
 This will populates the Subgroup and Phylum tables